Sourabh-Narvariya/SubredditMiner/ARCHITECTURE.md

 ## High-Level Design

-The Reddit Content Research Agent follows a modular, scalable architecture designed for maintainability and extensibility.
+SubredditMiner follows a modular, scalable architecture designed for maintainability and extensibility.

 ```
 ┌─────────────────────────────────────────────────────────────┐